 In performance of Silent Forest, we try not to copy the physical shapes and choreography of Tadashi Suzuki’s training as it feels like appropriation.
 Instead we isolated parts of the play, analysed the physical shapes, rhythm, variation in dynamic, and used them as objects for training.
 In this way we strengthened the sinew of the performance with Suzuki training first-principles and developed some new techniques.
 Two examples come to mind.

 In Silent Forest, the chorus ‘Murder’ dance, which combines slow and fast turns, stops and slides, which open to or close from the audience, is done while speaking.
-One first-principle we call resistance; Suzuki analogises this as actor-throttle full, brakes equally full, the resulting stasis creates energy, focus and stability in the centre of the body.
-Using this resistance in the dance with variations in outward focus, the group traverse intermittently, like leap-frogging–we call it cascade.
-And we were matching the cascade with spoken chorus canon.
-But in the marriage of the voice and the body a predictable doggerel rhythm arose.
-Duly noted, we worked to acknowledge the suspension of time along the ‘from to’ arc, which could be describe thus.
-Think of the picture of a pole-vaulter, flat-back above the bar at the apex of flight.
+One first-principle we call resistance; Suzuki analogises this as actor-accelerator (like a car's) pressed full, brakes pressed equally full; the resulting stasis creates energy, focus and stability in the centre of the body.
+Using this resistance, in the Murder dance, with variations in outward focus, the group traversed leap-frogging by releasing the brakes, moving and reapplying them–we called it a cascade.
+And we were matching this cascade with chorus text spoken in cascading canon.
+But in the marriage of the voice and the body a predictable doggerel rhythm arose, so we worked to acknowledge the suspension of time along the ‘from to’ arc, which could be described thus.
+Think of the picture of a pole-vaulter, flat-back above the bar at the apex of flight—it seems like a moment of stasis.
 Without seeing the whole event, the frozen image infers the run-approach and the vault, the ascent and the swivel; the movement-in-stillness of the picture shows the vaulter’s sense of success in clearing the bar and plan for the path descending.
 Kitaro Nishida speaks of discontinuous time in continuous time.
-That a person who is ‘in the moment’ is simultaneously the product of their past and of what’s to come.
+That a person who is ‘in the moment’ is able to reconcile the person of the past with the person that will be in the moment of now.
 So in our cascade and canon, the experience of the last nesting in the next brought vitality.
 In the resistance in the centre and attention to points within a continuum, a density to expression appeared, which gravity seems to attract the eye of the viewer.

-Another example of bringing parts of the play into training was the analysis and practice of a super-slow sideways walk, which the chorus performs during the central-character Josephine’s waterfall speech.
+Another example of bringing parts of the play into training was the analysis and practice of a super-slow sideways walk, which the chorus performs during the central-character Josephine’s Waterfall speech.
 We worked with the image that the chorus moves as fluid.
 Feet parallel facing front, the centre moves same-speed sideways.
 Because the weight transfers across the narrow of the foot, there is a moment in such a walk when the upper-body falls as the feet reposition.
-Once more resistancewas essential to maintain control, but so too the attenuation of the feet.
-We experimented with different approaches: slow-centre/fast-feet; smaller strides; turn-out, lower centre, and we reminded ourselves of the importance of outward foci to the front and in the direction of travel.
-Such slow movement matched with the Josephine waterfall speech created a strong impression on our audience–as the chorus closed on her, the sediment of our experimentation and the focus required just to walk, created the threat the story demanded.
+Once more resistance was essential to maintain control, but so too the attenuation of the feet.
+We experimented with different approaches: slow-centre/fast-feet; smaller strides; turn-out, lower centre, and we reminded ourselves of the importance of outward foci to the front as well as in the direction of travel.
+Such slow movement matched with the Josephine Waterfall speech created a strong impression on our audience–as the chorus closed on her, the sediment of our practice experimentation and the focus required just to walk, created the threat the story demanded.

 Watching both the Murder and Waterfall sequences, our guests noticed both sequences, singled them out as thrilling and providing flag-posts in the story of the play.
-It is one proof that first-principle practice applied to passages of performance is valuable.
+To me it is exciting to see the bridge being built between experimentation with the first-principles of practice as they are applied to passages of performance.

 Looking back to forward